 We note that Proposal 1 is identical to Proposal 2 with the exception that Proposal 1 requires systems to be capable of islanding.
-We depart from Staff's and parties' recommendation and adopt Proposal 2.
+We depart from Staff's and parties' recommendation and adopt Proposal 2 on a trial basis.
 In adopting Proposal 2, we reduce the risk of implementation complexity that the islanding requirement presents.
 At this point in time, the islanding requirement presents a potential risk of causing undue delays in providing resiliency in the face of the upcoming wildfire season and potential grid outage events.
-For the long-term, adding the islanding requirement appears to be appropriate for Commission consideration with further development of implementation details and accordingly, we defer consideration of this topic to Track 2 or Track 3 of this proceeding.
+For the long-term, adding the islanding requirement appears to be appropriate for Commission consideration with further development of implementation details.
+In order to balance the risk of undue delays against the possibility of adverse long-term consequences, we find that it would be appropriate for the changes to the NEM tariff be in effect for three years while additional information about the impacts of the change can be collected and evaluated.
+We may further consider this topic in Track 2 or Track 3 of this proceeding.

 Within 30 days upon date of issuance of this decision, the utilities are directed to submit Tier 2 Advice Letters proposing the necessary modifications to their NEM tariffs to make the changes described in Tariff Modernization Problem 2, Proposal 2 (removing the storage sizing limit for large NEM-paired storage and maintaining existing metering requirements).
+The Advice Letter should clearly state that the change would remain in effect for three years.